berybox/KEC/MANUAL.md

 <img src="./assets/manual_fig02.svg" width="350" height="auto">

-In last stage the surviving target K-mers are put back to the position it was originally taken.
+In the last stage the surviving target K-mers are put back to the position it was originally taken.
 If the K-mers overlap, they create larger sequences.
 When all K-mers are back in its original position all gaps are removed, resulting in sequences of various lengths.

 <img src="./assets/manual_fig03.svg" width="350" height="auto">